liffiton/Gen-Ed/src/codehelp/docs/manual_class_creation.md

 Compared to connecting via LTI, this has the following drawbacks:

   1. Every user (student and instructor) must log in to CodeHelp with a Google, Microsoft, or Github account.  <i>[LTI handles authentication automatically.]</i>
-  2. A class can only have one instructor (the user who creates it).  <i>[An LTI connection automatically gives any instructor or TA instructor-level access in CodeHelp.]</i>
+  2. Additional instructors (beyond the user who creates the class) must be manually assigned after they have joined the class.  <i>[An LTI connection automatically gives any instructor or TA instructor-level access in CodeHelp.]</i>
   3. Students will be identified by their login account and the name registered to it.
 This may not correspond to their school email or the name they use in class.  <i>[LTI provides institution email addresses and names from your LMS.]</i>

 ## Creation